Bullying: Being the Bigger Person

 mtg: There has been a lot in the media about online bullying lately.
 What is your advice for parents?

 Emma_Raizman,_MD: Thirty three percent of teenagers report being victims of cyberbullying.
 It is definitely a topic that needs to be discussed with our children and that parents need to be educated on.
-I previously discussed this on our Health Hub, so I would direct you to this conversation and hopefully it answers your questions and will provide more information on the subject.
+I previously discussed this on our Health Essentials, so I would direct you to this conversation and hopefully it answers your questions and will provide more information on the subject.
 You can find this information at

 Long-term Effects of Bullying